hige-itapps/International_Database/scheduled_tasks/README.md

 This web application contains some scripts, found in this directory, that need to be run at scheduled times.
 This can be done in Linux via *cron jobs* or in Windows via the *task scheduler*

 ## Linux Instructions
+1. find the php installation directory by typing 'whereis php'.
+The correct path for our project is '/usr/bin/php'.
-1. Open up the root user's cron tab file with the command "sudo crontab -e".
+2. Open up the apache user's cron tab file with the command "sudo crontab -e -u apache".
-2. Add in the line "* * * * * <path/to/desired_script.php>", where the 5 asterisks represent Minutes, Hours, Days, Months, and Days of the Week, separated by spaces, and the path is the full filepath to the php script to be run.
-(NOTE- if using VIM, go into insert mode if you are not already by hitting 'i')
+3. Add in the line "* * * * * <path/to/php.exe> <path/to/desired_script.php>", where the 5 asterisks represent Minutes, Hours, Days, Months, and Days of the Week, separated by spaces.
+You will input the correct paths for php and the script to be run (NOTE- if using VIM, go into insert mode if you are not already by hitting 'i').
-3. Modify the asterisks to schedule the task as desired.
+4. Modify the asterisks to schedule the task as desired.
 To schedule the task to run every 15 minutes, use "\*/15 * * * * ".
 To schedule the task to run twice a day at 11:00am and 11:00pm, use "00 11,23 * * * ".
-To schedule the task to run twice a year (bi-annually) on January 15th and July 15th, both at 10:00am, use "00 10 15 1,7 * ". (example to run daily backup twice a day at 11:00am and 11:00pm: "00 11,23 * * * /var/www/International_Database/scheduled_tasks/DailyBackup.php")
+To schedule the task to run twice a year (bi-annually) on January 15th and July 15th, both at 10:00am, use "00 10 15 1,7 * ". (example to run daily backup twice a day at 11:00am and 11:00pm: "00 11,23 * * * /usr/bin/php /var/www/International_Database/scheduled_tasks/DailyBackup.php")
-4. Save and exit the crontab file. (if using VIM, hit 'esc', then ':', then 'x', then enter)
+5. Save and exit the crontab file. (if using VIM, hit 'esc', then ':', then 'x', then enter)

 ## Windows Instructions
 1. Open the Task Scheduler